 Careers and Alumni

 Our alumni have gone on to careers such as:

 Director of history at the Federal Judicial Center

-Directory of the Henry George Birthplace, Archive, and Historical Research Center
+Director of the Henry George Birthplace, Archive and Historical Research Center

 Professor positions at institutions such as William Woods University, George Mason University and Wentworth Institute of Technology